avdheshh/Git-repo/README.md

 Configure Environment Variables:
 Create a .env file in the root directory of the project and add the following View the Application:
 Once the server is running, open a web browser and navigate to http://localhost:8080/listings  sto view the home listing application.

+# Project Structure:

+app.js: This file is the main entry point of the application.
+It sets up the Express.js server and connects to the MongoDB database.

+routes/: This directory contains route files for handling different HTTP requests.

+models/: This directory contains MongoDB models for defining the schema and interacting with the database.

+views/: This directory contains EJS templates for rendering HTML pages.

+# Technologies Used:

+Node.js: Used as the server-side JavaScript runtime environment.

+Express.js: Used as the web application framework for Node.js.

+EJS (Embedded JavaScript): Used as the templating engine for generating HTML markup with JavaScript.

+MongoDB: Used as the NoSQL database for storing home and hotel listing data.